 By Melanie Piazza, WildCare Director of Animal Care

 Spring, summer and even early fall are baby season for wild things.
-This is also the time of year when people are outdoors enjoying the lovely weather.
-Whether on a trail, in the garden or under your deck, it’s inevitable that people and wildlife are going to meet at this time of year.
+These are also the times of year when people are outdoors enjoying the lovely weather.
+Whether on a trail, in the garden or under your deck, it’s inevitable that people and wildlife are going to meet during the warmer months of the year.

 Sometimes an animal needs help, but often you are just observing part of his natural maturation process.
 If you are uncertain whether an animal needs help or not, contact your local wildlife hospital (click for a list of wildlife rehabilitators by state) for advice.

 The first things to look for if you think a wild animal needs rescue are the Five Cs.
 If an animal demonstrates any of these five symptoms, it is an emergency and he needs immediate help:

 1. Is he Crying?